Estate Planning Library

 Why should I use per stirpes in my will?

-Per stirpes ensures a fair distribution among family branches and can minimize disputes.
+When you name beneficiaries per stirpes, it ensures a fair distribution among family branches and can minimize disputes.

 Can I change my will after including a per stirpes clause?